OWASP/threat-dragon/docs/development/testing/e2e.md

 The e2e nightly tests rely on the demo server to be running at `https://www.threatdragon.com/`.

 BrowserStack tests are run by the CI pipeline using command `pnpm test:e2e-nightly`.
-Test and debug these pipelines using github rather than from the local command line
+Test and debug these pipelines using github rather than from the local command line.

+These tests are run by the `browserstack` github nightly action.

 ### BrowserStack test:e2e-smokes
-The e2e smoke tests rely on the demo server to be running at `https://www.threatdragon.com/`, and use BrowserStack to test against various browsers.

-The pipeline tests rely on thedemo server running at `https://www.threatdragon.com/` and the scripts use command`pnpm test:e2e-smokes`
+The e2e pipeline Browserstack smoke tests rely on the demo server running at `https://www.threatdragon.com/` and the scripts use command `pnpm test:e2e-smokes`.
+Test and debug these pipelines using github rather than from the local command line.

-The browserstack configuration file is `browserstack.smokes.json` which uses cypress configuration file `e2e.smokes.config.js` and the suite of tests from is loaded from directory `tests/e2e/smokes`.
+The browserstack configuration file is `browserstack.smokes.json` which uses cypress configuration file `e2e.smokes.config.js` and the suite of tests is loaded from `tests/e2e/specs/smokes`.

+These tests are run by the `deploy` github action.

 ### Run test:e2e-smokes:local
 This suite of tests is similar to `test:e2e-smokes` but does not use browserstack for various browser tests - just chrome.